Why be Jambee in Jambville?

 You need a visa to volunteer in France.
 The procedure for obtaining a visa is complicated, but we will help you with your visa application.
 You must apply for a long-stay visa for a period equal to the duration of your mission in France (minimum 3 months and up to 6 months).

-The Jambville centre covers the administrative fees applicable in France with the relevant authorities but does not cover the fees charged by the local embassy or consulate in your own country.
+The Jambville centre does not cover the fees charged by the local embassy or consulate in your own country.
 Please note that the VISA application process can take up to 3 months.

 Apply today & join the Jambee Family!

-To share with us your willingness to become a Jambee you can fill in the application form which is available in English and French.
+To share with us your willingness to become a Jambee you can fill in the application form which is available in English and French during the open application periods listed below.
 In this form you will have to send:

 - A letter or a 2-minute video (or both) introducing yourself (your interests, your experiences and skills, your scouting life, your expectations), explaining what makes you want to live an international experience and what you like about this mission in Jambville.